 Along with the cilantro, onion, pepper, and ginger sauté 1/2 of a red, yellow, and orange bell pepper.

 When the vegetables are tender, add 2 minced garlic cloves and sauté an additional 30 seconds.

 Instead of Patak's use 2 tablespoons of Thai red curry paste.

-Add 1 teaspoon dried lemongrass, 1 teaspoon ground cumin, 3 tablespoons soy sauce, and 1 tablespoon fish sauce when you add the curry paste.
+Add 1 tablespoon soy sauce (or Tamari) and 1 tablespoon fish sauce when you add the curry paste.

 Skin a mango and cut into cubes.
 Add the mango during last five minutes of cooking.